rsksmart/rootstock-integration-tests/README.md

 1 - It will assign the `01_02_51-post_wasabi_fed_pubkeys_fork.js` test file name to the `process.env.INCLUDE_CASES` variable.
 Since it will be the one in that `INCLUDE_CASES` variable, then only that test file will be run.

 2 - It will setup a boolean `process.env.RUNNING_SINGLE_TEST_FILE` variable to `true` so the `fulfillRequirementsToRunAsSingleTestFile` function can check if it needs to manually take the blockchain to a state where the test file can run or not.

-The test file should have a `fulfillRequirementsToRunAsSingleTestFile` function to be called in the `before` function because each test file has different requirements to be able to run.
-Some will need to mine blocks, fund the bridge, activate 1 or more forks, etc. Some will be able to run without any prior preparation.

-Another advantage of this is that it will allow us to understand exactly what each test really needs in order to run, reducing uncertainties.

-To indicate a fork name to be used in the `fulfillRequirementsToRunAsSingleTestFile` function, you can specify it as the last argument of the command like this, passing the fork name `fingerroot500`:

-> npm run run-single-test-file 02_00_01-2wp.js fingerroot500

-This is when the `fulfillRequirementsToRunAsSingleTestFile` function needs a fork name that needs to be dynamically passed.
-For example, the `2wp.js` file is run multiple times with different forks.
-We cannot simply hardcode which fork to use or to use the latest, because sometimes we will need to run it with a fork passed dynamically.